farazahmadi/academic-hugo/content/project/alc-thesis/index.md

 ---
-title: Machine Learning Predictions of Alternate Level of Care (ALC) in Canada: From Emergency Department to the in-Hospital Stage
+title: ""Machine Learning Predictions of Alternate Level of Care (ALC) in Canada: From Emergency Department to the in-Hospital Stage""

 tags:
 - R